Case Study

 The Challenge

-Manual coordination had become a scaling constraint
+Manual coordination had become a business constraint

 The company’s operations were largely coordinated through email threads and shared spreadsheets.
 While this approach worked early on, it became increasingly fragile as the business grew.

-- Operational coordination required significant manual effort.
+- Operational coordination depended on significant manual effort and tribal knowledge.

 At the same time, the company wanted to launch a new revenue stream: ground handling services.
 Doing so required a system capable of coordinating vendors, tracking requests, and supporting operations across hundreds of airports.